gdg-tangier/cloud-pubsub/README.md

 Or alternatively you can run `php artisan queue:work <connection>`

 > Note: To keep the queue:subscribe process running permanently in the background,
-> you should use a process monitor such as Supervisor to ensure that the queue worker does not stop running.
+> you should use a process monitor such as [supervisor](http://supervisord.org) to ensure that the queue worker does not stop running.

 ### Testing.